propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.57 =
+* Ensure any additional fields created show as fields to select when creating field rules on a property import
+* Allow additional fields to be added to a property's 'Marketing' tab
+* Add ability to set a 'blank option' on office field when adding to search forms
+* Improved search surrounding additional fields of type 'select' or 'multiselect' when used in search forms
+* Declare support for WordPress 6.8.3

 = 1.0.56 =
 * Added support for latest version of Elementor where they've deprecated schemes